mostafaamer1234/FloodClusterMST/Report.md

 ## Functionalities of the System

-The application provides an interactive way to explore how flood-risk clusters form on a 20×20 grid.
+The application provides an interactive way to explore how flood risk clusters form on a 20×20 grid.
 Every cell in the grid contains two values, elevation and risk.
 The frontend visualizes the entire grid by coloring each cell according to the cluster it belongs to.
 Users can control how the clusters are formed by adjusting several parameters, such as the number of clusters (k) and the weights for elevation, risk, and spatial distance.
 Once the user updates any of these values and recomputes, the system calculates the MST on the backend and immediately updates the visualization.

 A key feature of the system is the option to enable or disable diagonal neighbors.
 Normally, each cell connects only to its four direct neighbors (up, down, left, right).
-When diagonal neighbors are enabled, each cell gains up to four extra connections, which makes the graph denser and gives the MST more options when selecting low-weight edges.
+When diagonal neighbors are enabled, each cell gains up to four extra connections, which makes the graph denser and gives the MST more options when selecting low weight edges.
 This usually creates smoother, more rounded clusters.
-When diagonals are disabled, clusters tend to form more blocky, grid-aligned shapes.
+When diagonals are disabled, clusters tend to form more blocky, grid aligned shapes.
 Even though it looks like a small toggle, it has a noticeable effect on how the MST grows and how the final clusters look.

 After computing the clusters, the frontend also displays a table of statistics for each region.
 This includes the cluster’s color, the number of nodes inside it, and the average elevation and risk score.
 Seeing both the visual grid and the numerical summaries helps explain how the algorithm is grouping locations.